 - Tends to carry water and mints and maybe a hairband to tie up hair.

-If you identify with any of the descriptions above and want help with your emetophobia, The Thrive Programme has been shown to be the most successful, researched treatment available.
+If you identify with any of the descriptions above and want help with your fear of being sick, you don’t need to worry, as I can help you with this problem.